ai-aimbot/AIMr/README.md

 ## Which games is AIMr compatible with?

 AIMr is expected to work with games that have player models resembling human anatomy.

-## How can I use AIMr?

-To configure AIMr for your desired game, simply run the program, answer the questions it asks then use it!

 ## How do I make it use GPU (RTX-ONLY)?
 ![image](https://github.com/kbdevs/ai-aimbot/assets/86767129/4231cfa3-6a3f-485e-aaa7-ef7a78680ae8)